Subhadro/quick_chat_app/README.md

-# Project Title
+#Project Title

-  QuickTalk 🚀 – Fast, Secure & Stylish Messaging
+  QuickChat 🚀 – Fast, Secure & Stylish Messaging

- # Project Description
+#Project Description

-    QuickTalk is a modern and feature-rich real-time chat application built with the MERN stack.
+    QuickChat is a modern and feature-rich real-time chat application built with the MERN stack.
 It offers a seamless login and signup experience, 32 unique themes, and a fully responsive UI for a smooth chatting experience on any device.
 Powered by Socket.io, it ensures instant message delivery and real-time interactions.
-With stunning color combinations and great features, QuickTalk is designed to make communication fast, engaging, and visually appealing.
+With stunning color combinations and great features, QuickChat is designed to make communication fast, engaging, and visually appealing.

 ## Installation